Saturday, 24 December 2022

 December 24 Portal Point and Hydruga Rocks

-This morning we headed for Portal Point and another landing.
+This morning we headed for Portal Point for another landing.
 The landing spot was pretty similar to yesterday’s – icy and steep, so I decided not to attempt it and I wasn’t the only one.
-A few other passengers joined me in a delightful cruise through icebergs looking again for whales.
-We followed a small pod of humpbacks before we were called back to pick up more passengers.
+A few other passengers joined me in a delightful cruise through icebergs looking for whales.
+We were following a small pod of Humpbacks when we were called back to pick up more passengers.

 Zoom in and you can see some people walking through the snow

-That evening being Christmas eve the kitchen put on an ‘indoor BBQ’ and some of the expedition team got us singing Christmas Carols.
-Tomorrow we head for the Weddell Sea on the east side of the Peninsula.
-This wasn’t on our itinerary but the weather system was too nasty to attempt more landings on the west side.
+That evening being Christmas Eve the kitchen put on an ‘indoor BBQ’ and some of the expedition team got us singing Christmas Carols.
+Tomorrow we head for the Weddell Sea on the east side of the Antarctic Peninsula.
+This wasn’t on our itinerary but the weather system was too nasty to attempt more landings on the west side - and many of us were quite excited at the prospect of this new plan.

 No comments: